Ysosrsss1/i2sse-Project/docs/report1.md

  We expect that the first program must include a captain either as image or sketch bouncing on the moon aswell as being easily recogonizable to the user.
  We want to create a program that shows a captain bounce from one place to a place where the user has clicked which enables this program to be engaging with the user.
  The second program is about an animation of girl's hair either flowing or waving.
 We expect that the program must include either an image or sketch of girl's hair aswell as implemting a program that displays the hair.
- We must add the flowing or waving animation part to the girl's hair so whenever the user interacts with it by clicking the animation, it would make it engaging.
+ We must add the flowing or waving animation part to the girl's hair so whenever the user interacts with it by clicking the animation, so it becomes engaging.

 ## User Stories and Requirements
  - User story : As a user, I want to see an animation of a Captain bouncing on the moon, so that i can interact with the captain bouncing.